 3. W3 Total Cache

-This is another plugin which you will see is a generic piece of software which does a bunch of stuff which is related to making WordPress fast, including minify of CSS, JS and HTML files.
+This is another plugin that you will see is a generic piece of software that does a bunch of stuff that is related to making WordPress fast, including minify of CSS, JS and HTML files.

 While you'll find that this is mentioned very often when it comes to such plugins, it should be noted that this product is absolutely not a good idea for people who are not technical.